amplience/DEPNotify-Starter/README.md

+# Amplience Apple Macbook enrolment

+The following is the Amplience Forked version of the DEPNotify scripts.
+The scripts are added to JAMF and provide a mechanism for pre-installing base applications and configuration settings when a new machine is provisioned.
+Apps such as Slack, Firefox, Crashplan backup, Crowdstrike Falcon are automatically installed.
+Config settings such as MDM, Certs etc are either installed or triggered on completion of enrolment.

-# DEPNotify Starter for Jamf Pro
+> DEPNotify Starter for Jamf Pro
 Template bash script to start DEPNotify and run Policies during enrollment with Jamf.
 App installer, source code, and full product documentation can be found at: https://gitlab.com/Mactroll/DEPNotify

 ![](example-img/fullscreen_setup.png)